-Before I started using essential oils for my allergies, springtime used to be hard for me.
-Even though spring in Montana is gorgeous, my allergies made it hard for me to enjoy this lovely season.
+Before I started using essential oils for allergies, springtime used to be hard for me.
+Even though spring in Montana is gorgeous, my seasonal allergies made it hard for me to enjoy this lovely season.

 I live in the woods, surrounded by gorgeous conifers . . . and also by all of those flowering, pollen-producing trees, flowers, grasses, and plants that I just mentioned.
-Long story short, my allergies used to cause me severe discomfort.
+Long story short, my seasonal allergies used to cause me severe discomfort.
 Sneezing, sniffling, watery eyes—the works.

-It wasn’t until I took a holistic approach and started using essential oils for allergies that my symptoms calmed down.
+It wasn’t until I took a holistic approach and started using essential oils for seasonal allergies that my symptoms calmed down.